22nd August, 2024

 Contractors

-Contractors are those who carry out the construction work.
-This could be a scaffolder, a bricklayer, an electrician, or the main contractor.
 As with designers, there can be many contractor duty holders on a project.
 This duty holder is appointed automatically, so if you carry out construction work, you are a contractor under CDM and must comply with the CDM duties.

-Contractors need to plan, manage and monitor the construction work under their control to that is carried out safely, coordinate their activities with other contractors, and comply with directions from the principal contractor and principal designer.
+Contractors need to plan, manage and monitor the construction work under their control so that is carried out safely, coordinate their activities with other contractors, and comply with directions from the principal contractor and principal designer.

 On single contractor projects (where there is no principal contractor) the single contractor has some extra duties including creating the construction phase plan and managing the construction phase.